-- To treat sinus problems.
+To treat sinus problems naturally while breastfeeding.

 To reduce lung congestion.

-- Reducing menstrual pain.
+Reducing menstrual pain.

-- Fenugreek teas are used to lower fever.
+Fenugreek teas are used to lower fever.

-- Has been used as an aphrodisiac in women.
+It has been used as an aphrodisiac in women.

-- It contains antioxidants that prevent aging.
+It contains antioxidants that prevent aging.

-- Fenugreek cholesterol Lowering properties are famous.
+Fenugreek's cholesterol Lowering properties are famous.

 Fenugreek weight loss: Fenugreek properties stimulate insulin secretion, converting blood glucose into energy, which helps in reducing the production of body fat.
 The soluble fenugreek fiber in the seeds can create a sensation of "fullness" and reduce appetite as well.

 Fenugreek fennel mixtures are used together as a fenugreek breast enlargement product.

 People that use fenugreek herbs often smell like curry or maple syrup.

 Their urine may change color and smell of maple syrup.

 Fenugreek and breast milk: Mom’s breast milk may start to smell like maple syrup.

 Some people may be allergic to fenugreek, which could cause swelling tongue, throat, breathing problems and even hives.

 Fenugreek blood sugar: Blood sugar levels can drop if taken with other medications.

 Some properties of fenugreek can cause uterine contractions: This is why it should not be used if pregnant.

-Eating too many Fenugreek seeds in a day, can cause stomach cramps.
+Eating too many Fenugreek seeds in a day can cause stomach cramps.
 It is not recommended to eat more than 100g.